 Fermented black beans are used predominately in Asian cooking.
 They are made by fermenting black soybeans with salt and sometimes ginger.
 They are most commonly used in stir-fries, braised dishes, sauces, or steamed meat dishes.

 To bring out the flavors a bit more, it can be lightly chopped or slightly mashed with the side of your knife.
-They can also be used with fish but very sparingly since it has a very strong flavor which can overwhelm a dish.
+They can also be used with fish but very sparingly since it has a very strong flavor that can overwhelm a dish.
 This ingredient is really potent so a little goes a long long way and it is very easy to overpower a dish if you put too much of it in.

 Before you use it, it is good practice to give the beans a quick rinse under water to remove the excess salt, the water also reconstitutes the beans and makes it easier to work with as well.